makerdao/community/governance/votes/Executive Vote - August 3, 2022.md

 ---
-title: Template - [Executive Vote] HVBank Drawdown, Keeper Network Stream Re-Deployment, Oracles CU MKR Vesting Stream Housekeeping - August 03, 2022
+title: Template - [Executive Vote] HVBank Drawdown, Keeper Network Stream Re-Deployment - August 03, 2022
-summary: Includes drawdown of 25 million DAI for HVBank, re-deploys the DAI stream for the Keep3r Network, and housekeeping changes for the Oracles CU MKR vesting stream.
+summary: Includes drawdown of 25 million DAI for HVBank, re-deploys the DAI stream for the Keep3r Network.
 date: 2022-08-03T00:00:00.000Z
 address: "$spell_address"

 ---
-# [Executive Proposal] HVBank Drawdown, Keeper Network Stream Re-Deployment, Oracles CU MKR Vesting Stream Housekeeping - August 03, 2022
+# [Executive Proposal] HVBank Drawdown, Keeper Network Stream Re-Deployment - August 03, 2022

 The Governance Facilitator(s) and the Protocol Engineering Core Unit have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.